mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 ## Discussion section - Metaphors on developing agency

 An underlying proposal of this thesis is the development of  learner agency can be facilitated by designing effective learning environments.
 To do this a good working knowledge of types of developmental agency is useful.

+This section continues to explore tensions surrounding support learner agency, useful conceptions of agency, to situate later  recommendations for researchers and educators working in this area.

-This section explores concepts using relatable metaphors from existing research.
+This section explores these academic conceptions in a playful way using relatable metaphors from related research.

 <!-- This chapter has explored the affordances and potential of selected tools and processes in the context of in-person, family-based, game coding.
 As explored previously the literature on design for face-to-face communities which encourages community members to develop their own practices is sparse. -->